kairality/kaiNaturalist/README.md

 # kaiNaturalist
-## A full stack nature-exploration app based on iNaturalist.org
+## A full-stack nature-exploration app based on iNaturalist.org

 This is a full-stack app experience inspired by iNaturalist.
 Users can upload observations of their encounters with other organisms and identify them or have them identified by the community (currently the app supports taxonomy down to the Family level).
 Viewing an observation allows one to see where it was found (and nearby observations of the same taxon), any details, as well as the identification activity on the observation.
 When multiple people have identified the observation a consensus is calculated and the status of each identification is reflected in the activity feed as the observation is upgraded to "verified" status (or not).
 This consensus is re-calculated whenever the state of the identifications associated with the observation changes.